GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-07-14-passing-props-to-protected-react-components.md

 There's a couple of things going on here:

 1. All of our components are on public routes at the moment - everyone can see the Home and UserProfile components
-2. Our Home and UserProfile components have props that need to be passed out to them.
+2. Our <span class="code-snippet">Home</span> and <span class="code-snippet">UserProfile</span> components have props that need to be passed out to them.
 In order to get a component with props working with React Router, you need to user the render argument, passing in a callback with the component and its props to be returned.

+## Setting up Authentication

 We want these components behind our authentication wall, which is being provided by Firebase and being shared across all our components by the AuthProvider component.
-If you've been following other tutorials you'll probably start by just substituting in the PrivateRoute component for the Route component like so:
+If you've been following other tutorials you'll probably start by just substituting in the <span class="code-snippet">PrivateRoute</span> component for the Route component like so:

 <span class="font-weight-bold">*src/App.Js*</span>